alishapiplani2001/TASK--TO-DO-LIST-/README.md

 ![Screen Shot](https://github.com/alishapiplani2001/TASK--TO-DO-LIST-/blob/main/images/Screenshot_project.png?raw=true)

-The TO-DOIT App is a web-based application developed to help users manage their tasks by providing a user-friendly interface for adding, editing, and deleting tasks.
+The TO-DO App is a web-based application developed to help users manage their tasks by providing a user-friendly interface for adding, editing, and deleting tasks.

 Functionalities:
 1. Add Task: Users will be able to input a task into a text field and add it to the list by pressing a button or pressing Enter.